apptainer/singularity-userdocs/cgroups.rst

 Limiting container resources with cgroups
 =========================================

-Starting in apptainer 3.0, users have the ability to limit container resources using cgroups.
+Starting in singularity/apptainer 3.0, users have the ability to limit container resources using cgroups.

 --------